A study on the pelletization and solidification of Cs-contaminated soil after soil washing

 Add to favorites

-Radioactive substances released as nuclear power plant accident can contaminate soil in a wide area.
-Soil washing is used as decontamination technique for Cs-contaminated soil, which exhibits short processing time and maximization of Cs removal rate by applying flocculating agents.
-However, soil washing generates secondary waste in the form of sludge/slurry.
-In this context, proposed a method of pelletization and solidification of powdered waste to facilitate treatment/disposal of the Cs-contaminated fine soil (secondary waste).
-In addition, by characterizing the prepared waste form, it was examined whether waste form satisfies Waste Acceptance Criteria for disposal facilities in South Korea.
+The release of radioactive substances during a nuclear power plant accident can result in soil contamination over a wide area.
+Soil washing, employed as a decontamination technique for cesium (Cs)-contaminated soil, offers advantages such as a short processing time and maximizing Cs removal rates through the use of flocculating agents.
+However, this process generates secondary waste in the form of sludge/slurry.
+In this context, a method is proposed for pelletizing and solidifying powdered waste to facilitate the treatment and disposal of Cs-contaminated fine soil (secondary waste).
+Furthermore, the study involves characterizing the prepared waste form to determine whether it meets the Waste Acceptance Criteria for disposal facilities in South Korea.